dbcomps/README-generator/test/README.md

 ## Description

-A command line application that uses a series of questions about your GitHub project to generates a README.md file for that project
+A command line application that uses a series of questions about your GitHub project to generate a professional README.md file for that project

 ## Table of Contents